Safiyya bint Huyayy: Marriage to Muhammad

-According to Martin Lings, Muhammad had given Safiyyah the choice of returning to the defeated Banu Nadir or becoming Muslim and marrying him, and Safiyyah opted for the latter choice.
+In the aftermath of the battle, Safiyya's husband was reportedly tortured and executed on Muhammad's orders and Safiyya and her cousins were led past the freshly slain corpses of their kinsmen.
+According to Martin Lings, Muhammad had given Safiyya the choice of returning to the defeated Banu Nadir or becoming Muslim and marrying him, and Safiyya opted for the latter choice.
 W. Montgomery Watt and Nomani believe that Muhammad married Safiyya as part of reconciliation with the Jewish tribe and as a gesture of goodwill.
 John L. Esposito states that the marriage may have been political or to cement alliances.
 Haykal opines that Muhammad's manumission of and marriage to Safiyaa was partly in order to alleviate her tragedy and partly to preserve their dignity, and compares these actions to previous conquerors who married the daughters and wives of the kings whom they had defeated.
-According to some, by marrying Safiyyah, Muhammad aimed at ending the enmity and hostility between Jews and Islam.
+According to some, by marrying Safiyya, Muhammad aimed at ending the enmity and hostility between Jews and Islam.
 Muhammad advised Safiyya to convert to Islam, she accepted and agreed to became Muhammad's wife.
 Safiyya did not bear any children to Muhammad.
+According to Abu Yaʽla al-Mawsili, Safiyya came to appreciate the love and honor Muhammad gave her, and said, "I have never seen a good-natured person as the Messenger of Allah".
+Safiyya remained loyal to Muhammad until he died.

+Modern historians treat these reports critically because they were recorded generations after the event and emerged from literary and legal traditions invested in portraying Muhammad's actions as just and honorable.
+In light of the circumstances of conquest, bereavement, and enslavement, scholars note that Safiyya's ability to give free consent in any modern sense cannot be assumed.
+Academic scholars of Islamic history and gender, such as Kecia Ali, argue that evaluating Safiyya's "choice" to convert to Islam and marry Muhammad requires acknowledging the severe power imbalance of her situation.
+Because the alternative to conversion and marriage was remaining a captive slave, historians emphasize that modern concepts of consent cannot be applied to women taken as spoils of war.
+Consequently, secular biographers of Muhammad frequently analyze marriage not as a romantic or honorable gesture, but as a coerced political assimilation of a defeated adversary's nobility.